To access material, start machines and answer questions login.

 Prerequisites

-- Complete the Windows Logging for SOC room
+- Complete the Windows Logging for room

 - Know core Windows processes, especially the explorer.exe